Xanzhu

 1. Open CrystalFetch and select Windows 11 from the dropdown menu.

 2. Select the Build version.
 Opt for latest from the dropdown or choose a specific version.
-We will use 26100.2033 for this guide.

 3. Ensure Apple Silicon is selected.